Write tests. Not too many. Mostly integration.

 You may also find yourself testing implementation details just so you can make sure you get that one line of code that's hard to reproduce in a test environment.
 You really want to avoid testing implementation details because it doesn't give you very much confidence that your application is working and it slows you down when refactoring.
 You should very rarely have to change tests when you refactor code.

 I should mention that almost all of my open source projects have 100% code coverage.
 This is because most of my open source projects are smaller libraries and tools that are reusable in many different situations (a breakage could lead to a serious problem in a lot of consuming projects) and they're relatively easy to get 100% code coverage on anyway.

 There are all sorts of different types of testing (check out my 5 minute talk about it at Fluent Conf: "What we can learn about testing from the wheel").
 They each have trade-offs.
 The three most common forms of testing we're talking about when we talk of automated testing are: Unit, Integration, and End to End.

 As indicated here, the pyramid shows from bottom to top: Unit, Integration, E2E.
 As you move up the pyramid the tests get slower to write/run and more expensive (in terms of time and resources) to run/maintain.
 It's meant to indicate that you should spend more of your time on unit tests due to these factors.

 One thing that it doesn't show though is that as you move up the pyramid, the confidence quotient of each form of testing increases.
 You get more bang for your buck.
 So while E2E tests may be slower and more expensive than unit tests, they bring you much more confidence that your application is working as intended.

+As noted, our tools have moved beyond the assumption in Martin's original Testing Pyramid concept.
 This is why I created "The Testing Trophy" 🏆

 "The Testing Trophy" 🏆— Kent C. Dodds (@kentcdodds) February 6, 2018